tony20141/tony20141.github.io/projects/project1/project1.md

 C. TCP is not reliable and is a connection-oriented protocol; UDP is reliable and is a connectionless protocol.
 Incorrect.
 TCP is reliable, UDP is unreliable.
 D. TCP is reliable and is a connection-oriented protocol; UDP is not reliable and is a connectionless protocol.
 Correct.
 Correct Answer: D

+## Question #31
+What are two descriptions of three-tier network topologies?
+(Choose two.)

+A. The distribution layer runs Layer 2 and Layer 3 technologies
+B. The network core is designed to maintain continuous connectivity when devices fail
+C. The access layer manages routing between devices in different domains
+D. The core layer maintains wired connections for each host
+E. The core and distribution layers perform the same functions

+Analyzing the Options:
+A. The distribution layer runs Layer 2 and Layer 3 technologies: This is generally true.
+Distribution layer switches often perform inter-VLAN routing (Layer 3) and also support Layer 2 technologies like VLANs and STP.
+B. The network core is designed to maintain continuous connectivity when devices fail: This is a key characteristic of the core layer.
+Redundancy is a primary design goal.
+C. The access layer manages routing between devices in different domains: Incorrect.
+Routing is typically done at the distribution and core layers.
+Access layer is primarily for connecting end-user devices.
+D. The core layer maintains wired connections for each host: Incorrect.
+The access layer connects to end-user devices.
+E. The core and distribution layers perform the same functions: Incorrect.
+The core layer focuses on high-speed transit, while the distribution layer focuses on aggregation and policy enforcement.
+Correct Answers: A and B

 Here's a detailed summary of Chapters 4-7, focusing on key points for your CCNA exam preparation: